Lou1sM/video_annotation/README.md

 # Seq2Seq model TO DO:

-- write evaluate function
-- add early stopping
-- add epochs
-- plot in real time of loss function
+- modify evaluate function to use the predictions form the previous step (ground truth for seq_length during val)
-- add batches
+- do the above with batches
+- two step training (train enc + dec then freeze enc and train regr)

+# Models to try:
+- concatenate vs seq
+- EOS vs regressor
+- model with teacher forcing
+- attention encore vs transformer